prohippo/pyelly/README.txt

                       extend "marking" rules with control characters
                       extend "marking" grammar and vocabulary
+                      extend "marking" integration test 1.3.6   - 01jan2016  fix bug in pattern matching of tokens more flexible use of predefined syntactic features extend "marking" language definition
-                      extend "marking" integration test
+                      extend "marking" integration testing

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will require regeneration of any previously saved *.elly.bin files to ensure